 Interview

-Martin Baron: "I gave up on bulletproof glass because they weren't going to install it for the entire newsroom"
+Martin Baron: "I gave up on the bulletproof glass because they weren't going to put it in for the entire newsroom"

-In his book Collision of power he describes Trump as an “aspiring authoritarian”.
+In his book Collision of power, he describes Trump as an “aspiring authoritarian.”
 He wrote this before he reached his second presidency.
-Would he update the description now?
+Would he update the adjective now?

-— I think he remains an autocrat aspirant.
-Many people say he wants to be a dictator, but that minimizes his aspirations: he wants to be an emperor.
-That's why he talks about taking over Canada, Greenland, about building condos in the Gaza Strip.
-Or that's why he is the puppeteer of Venezuela and the government members are his puppets there.
+— I believe he remains an aspiring autocrat.
+Many people say he wants to be a dictator, but that downplays his aspirations: he wants to be an emperor.
+That's why he talks about taking over Canada, Greenland, and building condominiums in the Gaza Strip.
+Or that's why he's the puppeteer of Venezuela and the government members are his puppets there.
 He is a man who wants to expand the borders of the United States and who wants to dictate to journalists what they should say and what words they should use.

 — He doesn't want allies, he wants vassals.
 Members of the Republican Party are submissive and we have a Supreme Court prostrate to their desires.
 And he wants this same posture of submission for the countries that are allies of the United States, which means not respecting their sovereignty.

 He retired in 2021.
-When he sees all this fuss, doesn't he feel the urge to pick up the typewriter again, if you'll allow the romantic image, or to run an editorial office again?
+When you see all this commotion, don't you feel the urge to pick up the typewriter again, if you'll forgive the romantic image, or to run a newsroom again?

 — Well, I retired after working 45 years non-stop.
-I was completely exhausted, especially after the year 2020, an intense year due to the pandemic, the murder of George Floyd, the presidential elections and the aftermath of the elections, and on top of that, I also suffered an illness that year.
+I was completely exhausted, especially after the year 2020, an intense year due to the pandemic, the murder of George Floyd, the presidential elections and the aftermath of the elections and, in addition, that year I also suffered an illness.
 Working in the media in the digital age means working 24 hours a day, 7 days a week, every minute.
 And I don't want to work all the time anymore: I wanted more flexibility, more freedom in my personal life.

-Did you make it?
+Did he make it?
 Sometimes it's not easy to get off the carousel...

-— I now spend a good deal of time giving speeches, participating in panel discussions, debating what the relationship between journalists and politicians should be...
-I have thought about the possibility of writing another book, but I would not want to spend all my time thinking about Trump.
-Besides, there is no good market for books about Trump now because many American citizens have disconnected from information.
-People are fed up with Trump, fed up with reading about Trump, and they are moving away from the news.
-Many doctors, when patients explain the anxiety they suffer, prescribe them to avoid the news.
-Perhaps there will be a new book, but I have not yet made a firm decision about this and, for the moment, I am enjoying my freedom and flexibility.
+— I now spend some time giving speeches, participating in panel discussions, debating what the relationship between journalists and politicians should be...
+I have thought about the possibility of writing another book, but I wouldn't want to spend all my time thinking about Trump.
+Besides, there isn't a good market for books about Trump right now because many American citizens have disconnected from information.
+People are tired of Trump, tired of reading about Trump, and they are moving away from the news.
+Many doctors, when patients explain the anxiety they suffer from, prescribe them to avoid the news.
+Perhaps there will be a new book, but I haven't made a firm decision on this yet and, for now, I am enjoying my freedom and flexibility.

 Cargando